gravatar/hovercards/README.md

 It enables personalized hovercard features for **the current user**.
 It allows displaying customized options like "Edit your profile" when the user's "about me" field is empty on their [Gravatar editing page](https://gravatar.com/profiles/edit).

-#### `onQueryGravatarImg: ( img: HTMLImageElement ) => HTMLImageElement`
+#### `onQueryHovercardRef: ( ref: HTMLElement ) => HTMLElement`

-This callback function is triggered when the library queries a Gravatar image.
-It allows you to customize the Gravatar image.
-The function receives the Gravatar image as an argument and should return the modified Gravatar image.
+This callback function is triggered when the library queries a hovercard ref (or a Gravatar image), allowing you to customize the ref element.
+The function receives the ref element as an argument and should return the modified version of the element.

 #### `onFetchProfileStart: ( hash: string ) => void`